Battle of Khankala (1807)

 The battle of Khankala happened on 17 February 1807.
 In this action, the Khankala fortification was taken by storm.
 Russian forces entered Chechnya from three directions under the command of General of Infantry S. A. Bulgakov.
 The purpose of the expedition was to establish control over the strategically important Khankala Gorge.

 Background

 Not a single Russian expedition in the Caucasus in 1804—1806 was so numerous.
 At the beginning of 1807, the commander-in-chief of the troops in Georgia and Dagestan, Count Major General I.V.
-Gudovich, ordered the commander of the troops on the Caucasian Line, Infantry General S.A. «intimidation» and «punishment» for raids and robberies.
+Gudovich, ordered the commander of the troops on the Caucasian Line, Infantry General S.A.
+Bulgakov to intimidate and punish the Chechens for their raids and robberies.